rv-bawilliams/campus-2018/README.md

 ## To run locally

-1. Check if you have Node installed: run ```node -v``` to check your version
+1. Check if you have Node installed: run ```node -v``` to check your version.
-    a.
 If not, go here: https://nodejs.org/en/download/ and install the version for your OS
 2. Once Node is installed, run ```npm install``` to install your package dependencies
 3. Run ```node api.js``` to run your API - you can then hit it with Postman, etc.